Glivec Tablets (Imatinib)

 Drug Interactions

-Grapefruit interaction: Avoid drinking grapefruit juice while taking Glivec as it may interact with the medicine and affect how your body uses it.
+Grapefruit interaction: Avoid grapefruit juice while taking Glivec, as it may affect how the medication works.

 Alcohol & Driving